18F/handbook/_pages/how-we-work/tools/trello.md

 ### Requesting access

-To get access to the 18F Trello board, ask for an invite in [#admins-trello](https://gsa-tts.slack.com/messages/admins-trello).
-Please give us your trello username or specify that you will be making a new account when we invite you).
+To get access to the 18F Trello team, ask for an invite in [#admins-trello](https://gsa-tts.slack.com/messages/admins-trello).
+Please post your trello username or specify that you will be making a new account when we invite you.

 There is no 18F-wide access to paid Trello features or add-on services yet.
 If you're interested in those things, you may have to work it out with your team.